MariuszRozycki/museum-of-science/README.md

 I made a website Museum of Science as a study semester project.
 Site was designed by me and appeals to target audience.

 ## Description
 This is as a first semester project.
-Project includes design principles, project management, communication technology, and developing with HTML/CSS.
+Project includes design principles, project management, communication technology, and developing with HTML/CSS and basic Java Script.
-The target audience is carefully considered.
-A prototype of the website is made using Adobe XD. [link to prototypes](https://xd.adobe.com/view/233a9331-2653-4c76-80d0-bb6d72fadf3d-7669). <br>
+A prototype of the website is made using Adobe XD [link to prototypes](https://xd.adobe.com/view/233a9331-2653-4c76-80d0-bb6d72fadf3d-7669). <br>
-To create this website I used HTML, CSS and pure Java Script.
-Compositional principles, typography and color schemes are considered.
-HTML is semantic and neatly indented.
-Site uses external CSS style sheets which follow the DRY principle.
-Site downloads quite quickly.
-Images are not over 200kb.
-The site takes WCAG principles into consideration, especially regarding hierarchy, navigation and color usage.
-Site is responsive, attractive and easy to use on variety of devices.
-Site shows consideration for content strategy and SEO (meta tags and alt text).
+However it was one among of my first study projects, my goal was to design webside that I will use it in future as a template.

 ### Requirements of project:
 - the site has been design that appeals to the target audience